 We generate sales directly through our sales team and, to a lesser extent, indirectly through resale partners.
 We also offer a portfolio of professional and other services, both directly and through our network of partners.
-Revenues from our direct sales organization represented 82% and 85% of our total revenues for the three months ended March 31, 2019 and 2018, respectively.
-For purposes of calculating revenues from our direct sales organization, revenues from systems integrators and managed services providers are included.
+Revenues from our direct sales organization represented 81% and 82% of our total revenues for the three months ended September 30, 2019 and 2018, respectively, and 82% and 84% for the nine months ended September 30, 2019 and 2018, respectively.
+For purposes of calculating revenues from our direct sales organization, revenues from systems integrators and managed services providers are included as part of the direct sales organization.